MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -EndDate
-!!!
-Exchange Server 2010

-The EndDate parameter specifies an end date and time for the search.
-Messages dated on or before the end date will be searched.
-The default time is the current time.
-When you enter a specific date, use the short date format defined in the Regional Options settings configured on the local computer.
-For example, if your computer is configured to use the short date format mm/dd/yyyy, enter 03/01/2006 to specify March 1, 2006.
-You can enter the date only, for example, 10/05/2005.
-Or you can enter the date and time of day.
-If you enter a time of day and date, you must enclose the argument in quotation marks ("), for example, "10/05/2005 5:00:00 PM".

-!!!
-Exchange Server 2013

-The EndDate parameter specifies an end date and time for the search.
-Messages dated on or before the end date will be searched.
-The default time is the current time.

-When you enter a specific date, use the short date format, mm/dd/yyyy, even if the Regional Options settings on the local computer are configured with a different format, such as dd/mm/yyyy.
-For example, use 03/01/2012 to specify March 1, 2012.
-You can enter the date only, for example, 10/05/2011.
-Or you can enter the date and time of day.
-If you enter a time of day and date, you must enclose the argument in quotation marks ("), for example, "10/05/2011 5:00:00 PM".

-!!!
-Exchange Server 2016, Exchange Online

 The EndDate parameter specifies the end date of the date range.

 Use the short date format that's defined in the Regional Options settings on the computer where you're running the command.
 For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2015 to specify September 1, 2015.
 You can enter the date only, or you can enter the date and time of day.
 If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2015 5:00 PM".

 ```yaml
 Type: ExDateTime